Jashepp/customElements-mixinPropertiesAttributes/README.md

 ### Extending Classes

 It is possible to have properties configured on a class (like the above examples), while also having a different class extend it with it's own configured properties.
 This mixin will search all parent constructors/prototypes for the `static get` properties method and combine all the properties & configurations (using Object.assign).

 Properties & configurations on parent classes are overridden by classes which extend them.
+This means that if the parent class has `observer` or `notify` options set, **they may be overridden**.

+However, a `set` descriptor (`setter`) will **not** be overridden and will fire upon property change for all classes in the proto tree where it is defined.
+They will fire in order from the top most parent class, down to the last extended class.
+It is done this way so parent logic is done first before extended logic.

 ## Contributors